 No. WA Cares is a social insurance program like Social Security, not a savings account.
-Everyone who meets contribution requirements and has a care need gets access to the same lifetime benefit amount (\$36,500, adjusted annually for inflation).
+Everyone who meets contribution requirements and has a care need gets access to the same lifetime benefit amount (starts at \$36,500 and will grow over time with inflation).
 The only exception is near-retirees born before 1968, who earn partial benefits for each year they contribute.

 WA Cares is working with the insurance industry to develop a market for supplemental private long-term care insurance policies.
 These policies would allow people who want more coverage to use their WA Cares benefit as the deductible for their private policy.
-The WA Cares oversight body, the LTSS Trust Commission, made recommendations to the legislature in its January 1, 2023, report about creating a market for supplemental private insurance.
+The WA Cares oversight body, the LTSS Trust Commission, has made recommendations to the legislature about creating a market for supplemental private insurance.
 As more information becomes available, WA Cares will update the website and send a notification to the WA Cares mailing list.